heinc1010/BAMixChecker/README.md

 Also, they should be the same as the contigs in BAM files.
 (If the reference is the same with the one used to align the BAM files, they would have the same reference contigs.)

-Additionally, the user can refer http://evodify.com/gatk-in-non-model-organism/ for the bam file processing of non-human organisms.
+Additionally, the user can refer http://evodify.com/gatk-in-non-model-organism/ for the BAM file processing of non-human organisms.

 Usage